LIBERTY

 that the unidentified tax is beyond a viable

-court has reiterated that the indictment must be valid on its face to satisfy
+The court has reiterated that the indictment must be valid on its face

 In addressing a tax issue, the Supreme Court was quite lucid in a

-available defenses may be presented to a competent tribunal before exaction of
+that all available defenses may be presented to a competent tribunal before

-the tax and before the command of the state to pay it becomes final and
+exaction of the tax and before the command of the state to pay it becomes

-Lexington, 203 US 323.
-The forum to present all available defenses is of no
+Trust v Lexington, 203 US 323.
+The forum to present all available defenses is

 Would